Jarosz23/Capstone-react-project/README.md

 # Capstone-react-project

-First click to pick some link in header
+First click to PIC SOME link in header